-Our recent release, Coronavirus (COVID-19) Infection Survey: antibody and vaccination data for the UK, includes analysis on the likelihood of testing positive for COVID-19 antibodies in England, Wales, Northern Ireland and Scotland and vaccination data by UK country and regions in England.
+Our recent release, Coronavirus (COVID-19) Infection Survey: antibody data for the UK, includes analysis on the likelihood of testing positive for COVID-19 antibodies in England, Wales, Northern Ireland and Scotland.

-We have also provided more detailed analysis on the characteristics and behaviours of those with COVID-19 in our recent article, Coronavirus (COVID-19) Infection Survey: characteristics of people testing positive for COVID-19 in countries of the UK, including the likelihood of testing positive in patient facing roles and analysis on the number socially and physically distanced contacts.
+We have also provided more detailed analysis on the characteristics and behaviours of those with COVID-19 in our recent article, Coronavirus (COVID-19) Infection Survey: characteristics of people testing positive for COVID-19 in the UK, including the symptoms profile of strong positive cases in the UK.